Are you afraid your forklift battery will fail when you need it the most?

 Should I take up the task of forklift battery reconditioning?

 It is strongly advised not to do this.
 It causes environmental damage at the user site, which will not be prepared for environmentally sound practices.
 This is best left to be done at the battery manufacturers.
 They will have adequate facilities to do this in an environmentally safe facility to take care of any accidental spills.
 This subject has been discussed more for making aware of the possibility of reviving the dead battery.
-Please consult the battery manufacturer for more information on this.
+Please consult the forklift battery manufacturers for more information on this.